r-fedorov/gflow/README.md

 #### UDPDATE

 fixed the log prob, now it works.
 Small test: Train data Mean Score -> 1.8514679012345678 SimplexWalker -> 2.20
+#### UDPDATE #2

+Added a random and deafault param configs, now can be run from a main function and is being parametrised by its own output

 **Outline of the Advanced SimplexWalker Environment**